Henry Stern (California politician)

-Henry Isaac Stern (born April 12, 1982) is an American politician elected to the California State Senate.
+Henry Isaac Stern (born April 12, 1982) is an American politician and member of the California State Senate.
 He is a Democrat representing the 27th district, encompassing parts of Los Angeles and Ventura counties.
 He was elected in November 2016.
 Prior to being elected to the State Senate, he was an environmental attorney and senior advisor to his predecessor Fran Pavley.
 He is the first millennial elected to the California State Senate.
 He was also an American law lecturer at the University of California, Los Angeles and UC Berkeley.

 Stern has served as counsel to Representative Henry Waxman on the House Energy & Commerce Committee to help construct clean energy projects for businesses.
 He has also taught civics, founded a tech incubator, and advocated for juvenile justice.

 Early life and education

 Henry Isaac Stern was born to a Jewish family in Malibu, California on April 12, 1982.
 His father is actor Daniel Stern, who is best known for his role as Marv Murchins in the films Home Alone and Home Alone 2: Lost in New York.

 A former high school and collegiate water polo player, Stern graduated from Harvard University.
 He went on to graduate from the UC Berkeley School of Law, before becoming an environmental attorney.